organisciak/dissertation/document/2_litreview.md

 Not all crowdsourcing creation is user innovation, though we see echos of von Hippel's work in companies that turn to the Internet for help in conducting their business, whether it is soliciting feedback and suggestions (e.g. MyStarbucksIdea [^Starbucks]), bug reports, or even work at a bounty (e.g. advertising contests).
 User sharing of work performed for themselves is another similar area: for example, when a music service allows users to share their playlists publicly, their realization of a personal need has potential value to other users.

-Benkler's work takes a political economy view on what he calls the 'networked information economy', but arrives at a very similar place to von Hippel. <!--TODO: finish thought, then discussion commons-based peer production-->
+Benkler's work takes a political economy view on what he calls the 'networked information economy', but arrives at a very similar place to von Hippel. <!--TODO1: finish thought, then discussion commons-based peer production-->

 Benkler[@benkler_wealth_2006] singles out two user behaviors borne out of access to information networks, which in turn underlie the rise of crowdsourcing.
 First, individuals are more empowered to operate autonomously, for themselves with less reliance on mass-market goods.